Learning the Basics at Eden Farm | English Riding Fundamentals and Life Lessons

 "Enrolling kids in riding lessons at an early age is a great way to develop hand-eye coordination, listening skills, and body strength and coordination.” - Megan Galloway

 More often than not we see our students building many new friendships and relationships with other riders in the barn which expands their social life and allows them to share their passion with like-minded individuals!
 As they progress and learn, we often encourage riders to begin thinking about what horse shows they would like to participate in and help them set their goals with a detailed plan of how to get there.
 If you think competing could be something your child would be interested in pursuing, you can check out our recent blog about our experience at the World Equestrian Center.

 Frequently Asked Questions About Our Beginner Program

 How Old Does My Child Need to Be?
 Our beginner program is offered for children ages four to ten years old that are entirely new to horses.
-We do not recommend starting a child younger than four because they have trouble with many motor skills on their own and typically our beginner ponies are smaller to accommodate children under a certain age.
+We do not recommend starting a child younger than four because they have trouble with many motor skills on their own.
+If the child is older than ten, our ponies are too small to accommodate the rider.

 In our beginner program, we operate on a system of individual private lessons that are 25 minutes in length.
 These lessons are based strictly on each child having as much time in the saddle as possible so they can concentrate on the basics.
 Grooming and handling classes, which are also important parts of horse care, are offered separately on weekends.